particle-iot/docs/src/content/tutorials/product-tools/creating-a-product.md

 **The device list shows all devices that are claimed to your account**

 This can lead to confusion because there is a limit of 100 devices in the free sandbox.
-However, there can be signficantly larger number of devices in this list because it also shows product and organization product devices that are claimed to your account.
+However, there can be significantly larger number of devices in this list because it also shows product and organization product devices that are claimed to your account.
 These organization products devices do not count against your device limit, but do show up in this list.

 ### Sandbox products